 STUDENT AID REPORT: SAR; the summary results of the data submitted on the FAFSA

-STUDENTLOANS.GOV: using your federal PIN, borrowers can complete Entrance, Exit, and Financial Awareness Counseling, sign MPNs, complete the Direct Plus request process, endorse a Direct Plus, or complete IBR/PAYE/ICR Repayment Plan request.
+STUDENTLOANS.GOV: using your FSA ID, borrowers can complete Entrance, Exit, and Financial Awareness Counseling, sign MPNs, complete the Direct Plus request process, endorse a Direct Plus, or complete IBR/PAYE/ICR Repayment Plan request.

 SUPPLEMENTAL EDUCATIONAL OPPORTUNITY GRANT: SEOG; federal grant for undergraduate students pursing first bachelor’s degree